Multiscale Modeling for Time-harmonic Maxwell equations with impedance boundary conditions in highly heterogeneous media: Introduction

 We propose an efficient multiscale framework for time-harmonic Maxwell equations with impedance boundary conditions in heterogeneous media.
 The method constructs multiscale basis functions tailored for highly heterogeneous media in two stages.
 In the first stage, an auxiliary multiscale space is built for each coarse element by solving local spectral problems.
 Notably, no divergence-free constraint—either weak or strong—is imposed during this construction.
 This is because the local spectral problem incorporates a mass term and a Silver–Müller-type boundary penalty term, which together ensure the coercivity of the associated bilinear form.
 As a result, the kernel of the curl operator is automatically excluded from the dominant eigenspaces, eliminating the need for explicit enforcement of the divergence-free condition on the local auxiliary multiscale basis functions.
 The design of the local spectral problems proposed in this study represents a novel departure from existing approaches, a feature that has not been fully addressed in prior literature \cite{Cao2010, Ciarlet2017, Henning2016, Hochbruck2017, Verfuerth2019, Henning2020}.
 In the second stage, the auxiliary multiscale space is used to construct the final multiscale space.
 Unlike traditional construction strategies \cite{chung2018,chung2025locking}, the bilinear form employed in this stage differs from the coercive form used in the first stage.
 Therefore, establishing the coercivity of a more complex bilinear form becomes essential for the subsequent theoretical analysis.
 Leveraging a suitable resolution condition and relationships between various norms, we establish the desired coercivity.
 By appropriately selecting the number of graph oversampling layers, we achieve an $O(H)$ convergence that is independent of the local contrast.
-Meanwhile, the approximation error increases with the wave number $k$.
-Distinct from the LOD-based computational homogenization \cite{Henning2020}, this work establishes a comprehensive theoretical and numerical framework for time-harmonic Maxwell equations with impedance boundary conditions in highly heterogeneous media.
+Meanwhile, the approximation error increases with the wave number.